contactlab/contacthub-sdk-nodejs/README.md

 methods listed below.

-If you need to work with more than one workspace or node, or if you want to use different tokens, you can instantiate multiple objects.
+If you need to work with more than one workspace or node, or if you want to use different tokens, you can instantiate multiple ContactHub objects.

 ## Session API